polymonster/pmtech/readme.md

 A lightweight code base with powerful features that can be used for games, 3d and real-time applications.

-Supported Platforms: Windows, MacOS, Linux (wip), iOS (wip)
-Supported Renderers: Direct3D11, OpenGL3.1+, OpenGLES3+
-Supported Compilers: vs2015, vs2017, Clang 6, Apple LLVM 9, Gcc 7

-The engine and toolkit are designed with simplicitiy in mind, c-style api's and data-oriented design are the philosophy behind this project.
+The engine (pen) and toolkit (put) are designed with simplicitiy in mind, c-style api's, minimal amounts of code and data-oriented design are the philosophy behind this project.
 Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread.

+**Support**
+Platforms: Windows, MacOS, Linux (wip), iOS (wip)
+Renderers: Direct3D11, OpenGL3.1+, OpenGLES3+
+Compilers: vs2015, vs2017, Clang 6, Apple LLVM 9, Gcc 7

 **Features**
 - Cross Platform - Renderer, Window, Audio, Memory, Timers, File System, Threads.